sbamohabbatchafjiri/Honggfuzzplus/README.md

 ### Download and build your target

-As you can use differet target for fuzzing, we represent a general representation of we you need to do.
+As you can use differet target for fuzzing, we represent a general representation of what you need to do.
 To access more targets and more details about sample targets, please visit the [Fuzzing101](https://github.com/antonio-morales/Fuzzing101/tree/main) website created by Antonio Morales [1].

 Default
 <div>